 Visiting Washington D.C.

 Are you visiting Washington from Vermont?
-Whether it’s your first trip or you’ve been many times, my staff can help you schedule a tour of the U.S. Capitol, White House, Supreme Court, or other landmark building.
+Whether it’s your first trip or you’ve been many times, my staff can help you schedule a tour of the U.S. Capitol, White House, Supreme Court, or other landmark buildings.
 For more information on the different types of tours, click on the links below.
 To request a tour, please fill out our TOUR REQUEST FORM or call my office at 202-224-5141.

 Please note, we are only able to accommodate tour requests from Vermont constituents.
 If you are not a Vermonter, you can find contact information for your home state Senators at www.senate.gov.